-All learning objectives of the BA-Hoorcollege are tested by means of three partial tests:
+All learning objectives of the BA course are tested by means of two sub-tests:

-Assessment takes place by means of a report on the 'field visit' (30%) and one larger written assignment (Paper 50%) as well as an individual presentation (20%)
+Assessment takes place by means of a written report on the sources of the 'field visits' (20%) and one essay exam.

-In order to successfully complete the course, the student must have handed in both assignments, and must have obtained at least a 3 for all partial tests.
+In order to successfully complete the course, the student must have handed in both assignments, and must have obtained at least a 3 for both assignments.
 If the weighted final grade is lower than a 5.5, the student can take 1 resit exam, the result of which will be 100% of the final grade.